hashicorp/terraform-provider-tfe/website/docs/r/organization.html.markdown

 ## Import

-Organizations can be imported using the `organization name`, e.g.
+Organizations can be imported with an ID of `<ORGANIZATION NAME>`.
+For example:

 ```shell
 terraform import tfe_organization.test my-org-name